What is Infrared Optics? An Introduction to Infrared Optics.

 Infrared optics are used to collect, focus or collimate light in the near-infrared (NIR), short-wave infrared (SWIR), mid-wave infrared (MWIR) or long-wave infrared (LWIR) spectra.
 The infrared spectrum falls in 700 – 16000nm wavelengths and each respective spectra are ranged as:

 SWIR system covers from 0.9μm-3μm spectrum range.
-The optics material needs to transmit visible and infrared light and does need a light source such as sun, moon, stars, etc.
+The optics material needs to transmit visible and infrared light and does need a light source such as the sun, moon, stars, etc.

 MWIR system covers a 3-5μm spectrum range and is typically a cooled system.
 Thus, it is less affected by humidity compare to the LWIR system for most target ranges, which is suitable for applications like coastal surveillance, vessel traffic surveillance, or harbor protection.